 Apple loses copyright claims against 'virtual iPhone' maker

-Corellium's actions fell under an exception to copyright law because it "creates a new, virtual platform for iOS and adds capabilities not available on Apple's iOS devices", District Court judge Rodney Smith in West Palm Beach ruled Tuesday.
+Corellium's actions fell under an exception to copyright law because it "creates a new, virtual platform for iOS and adds capabilities not available on Apple's iOS devices," District Court Judge Rodney Smith in West Palm Beach ruled on Tuesday.

-That Corellium sells its product "does not undermine its fair use defence, particularly considering the public benefit of the product",
+That Corellium sells its product "does not undermine its fair use defense, particularly considering the public benefit of the product."

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg